kartverket/backstage-plugin-risk-scorecard-backend/docs/schemaChangelog.md

 # Schema changelog

+## 4.2
+- Adds lastUpdated field in actions

 ## 4.1
 - Preset values for probability have been changed to a logarithmic scale with base 20: